-Want to know how to make Pumpkin Spice Latte drinks that are delicious and healthy?
+Want to know how to make a homemade pumpkin spice latte that's delicious and healthy?

-Want to know how to make Pumpkin Spice Latte drinks that are delicious and healthy?
+Want to know how to make a homemade pumpkin spice latte that’s delicious and healthy?

 You’d be forgiven for thinking it’s impossible, but I’ve got the perfect solution.
 I’ve also included my favorite pumpkin muffin recipe since it’s very fitting for the time of year and is guaranteed to get you in the mood for Halloween.